rndme/intraHTML/README.md

 ### How is intraHTML different than react, vue, deku, angular, and others?
-intraHTML is less dogmatic; it's just a function that updates the DOM with a string, wherever that string might come from.
-There is no API, no special way of building components, no list of banned libraries or practices, no build process required, and no browser blacklist; even IE8 works with just a generic ES5 polyfill.
+intraHTML is far simpler; it's just a function that updates the DOM with a string, wherever that string might come from.
+There is no API - just HTML itself, there's no special way of building components, no list of banned plugins or practices, no build process, and no browser blacklist; even IE8 works with just a generic ES5 polyfill.
 In short, there's not much to intraHTML, which means less to get in your way, less to learn, and less to worry about.
+Feed output into intraHTML and enjoy user-friendly live view updates without any dom-pointing CSS selectors or data binding; it really is magical.

 ### Is it fast?